-A small tree (to 8 metres) or a mallee.
+A small tree, to around 8 metres, or a mallee.
 It has grey-black ironbark on its trunk and larger branches with smooth whitish bark on smaller branches.
 Mature trees show the typical ironbark trunks, while the smaller, upper branches are smooth and whitish.

 It is endemic to the Hunter Valley in NSW, found primarily along the Broken Back Range near Pokolbin, with scattered populations along the southern escarpment of the valley.
 It is found growing along the edges of the escarpment.
-The plants closer to the edge of the cliffs tended to grow more as a mallee, with those further from the edge growing as trees.
+Plants closer to the edge of cliffs tend to grow more as a mallee, with those further from the edge growing as trees.

 It grows mainly in sandy dry sclerophyll woodland to shrubland.

 It is a listed threatened species in the wild.

 Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
 In this species, juvenile leaves are round and blue green in colour.
 Adult leaves more spear-shaped to lanceolate, to 11 cm long and 2.5 cm wide, grey-green and glossy.